az-digital/az_quickstart/modules/custom/az_alphabetical_listing/README.md

 2. Click "Add field"
 3. From the "Re-use an existing field" dropdown, select `List (text): field_az_alphabetical_index` and provide a field label (recommended: `Alphabetical Index Letter`)
 4. Save your changes
-5. Modify the form display to place the Index letter field where you would like it to display
+5. Modify the form display to place the Alphabetical Index field where you would like it to display
-6. Modify the main/default display of your content type to disable the index letter field from view
+6. Modify the main/default display of your content type to disable Alphabetical Index field from the display

 ### 2.)
 Enable the Alphabetical Index View Mode